Taxation of Mutual Funds

 The last method is the FIFO method, which simply identifies the redeemed shares as the 1st ones bought.
 Some funds may also use additional related methods, such as the last-in, first-out (LIFO) method, where the redeemed shares are considered the last ones purchased.
 Another method is the highest-in, first-out (HIFO) method, which identifies the redeemed shares as those with the highest basis, thus minimizing the tax on earlier sales.

 Other less common methods may also be available.
 The low-cost method (LOCO method) selects the shares with lower costs, yielding the maximum gain or minimum loss.
 A taxpayer may want to maximum capital gain if the shares are donated to charity or if the taxpayer is in the 15% bracket or less.
 A polar opposite of the LOCO method is the high-cost method (HICO method), where the shares with the highest cost basis are selected for sale.
-There is also another method, the loss-gain utilization method, which is sometimes referred to as the tax-sensitive method on some mutual fund forms, where higher-priced shares are sold that would create losses, then any remaining shares would be selected that would yield the best tax results.
+There is also another method, the loss-gain utilization method, sometimes called the tax-sensitive method on some mutual fund forms, where higher-priced shares are sold that would create losses, then any remaining shares would be selected that would yield the best tax results.

 If the taxpayer wishes to use a method other than the average cost method, then the broker must be informed of the method chosen, either in writing or online.